pingcap/docs-dm/en/overview.md

 ### Filter certain row changes using SQL expressions

-In the phase of incremental replication, DM supports the configuration of SQL expressions to filter out certain row changes, which makes you more specifically control the data to be replicated.
-For more detailed information, refer to [Filter Certain Row Changes Using SQL Expressions](feature-expression-filter.md).
+In the phase of incremental replication, DM supports the configuration of SQL expressions to filter out certain row changes, which lets you replicate the data with a greater granularity.
+For more information, refer to [Filter Certain Row Changes Using SQL Expressions](feature-expression-filter.md).

 ## Usage restrictions